variablecolor/sdk/docs/ios-readme.md

 ## Changelog

+### v2.1.0

+- inspirations are now online only
+- requestColorScan callback has changed (an additional parameter was added for spectro scans)

+### v2.0.2

+- bug fixes for text search

 ### v2.0.0

 - product download speed has been greatly reduced; as a side effect, the underlying database and product models have been slightly altered; product images are now represented using a class rather than just a list of URLs